Skip to main content

 Pilot Counties

-Transfers between General Childcare (CCTR) and California State Preschool Program (CSPP)
+Transfers between General Childcare and California State Preschool Program

-2. What are the requirements for transferring children from CSPP to CCTR (school-age)?
+1. What are the requirements for transferring children from California State Preschool Programs CSPP to General Childcare (CCTR) (school-age)?

-24-month eligibility for the California State Preschool Program (CSPP) is dependent on the child being age-eligible for the program; therefore, the family’s eligibility certification for CSPP ends once the child ages out (California Education Code [EC] 8208[e]).
-Applicable age limitations for part-day and full-day CSPP are contained in 5 California Code of Regulations (CCR) 17749, and EC 48000(l) for children enrolled in part-day CSPP for extended learning and care.
-As a reminder, contractors must also pay close attention when looking at eligibility for children moving from CSPP into General Child Care and Development (CCTR), as not all children enrolled in CSPP will be eligible for CCTR.
-For example, CSPP allows families with incomes up to 100 percent of the state median income (SMI) to enroll, while the income eligibility limit in CCTR remains 85 percent of the SMI.
+24-month eligibility for CSPP is dependent on the child being age-eligible for the program; therefore, the family’s eligibility certification for CSPP ends once the child ages out, in accordance with the California Education Code 8208(e).
+Applicable age limitations for part-day and full-day CSPP are contained in the California Code of Regulations, Title 5, Section 17749, and Education Code, Section 48000(l) for children enrolled in part-day CSPP for extended learning and care.
+As a reminder, contractors must also pay close attention when looking at eligibility for children moving from CSPP into CCTR, as not all children enrolled in CSPP will be eligible for CCTR.
+For example, CSPP allows families with incomes up to 100 percent of the state median income to enroll, while the income eligibility limit in CCTR remains at 85 percent of the state median income.
 Some CSPP sites are eligible to enroll children under CSPP Neighborhood School Eligibility based on the share of students eligible for free- or reduced-price meals (FRPM) at local schools, whereas CCTR does not have this option.
-Contractors should contact the California Department of Social Services (CDSS) to determine the required documentation when enrolling a child into CCTR.
+Contractors should contact the California Department of Social Services to determine the required documentation when enrolling a child into CCTR.

 Return to Top